StephaneBunel/sendsms/README.md

 # sendsms

-A simple command line to send SMS over a selected provider.
+A simple command line (and a library) to send SMS messages throught various providers (gateways).

-Right now, and because it was my primary need, only OVH provider is implemented.
+Currently and because it was my primary goal, only OVH provider is implemented.
-It should be easy to add more provider.
+It is easy to add more provider.
 The code is designed with that in mind.

-sendsms use a configuration file to define profiles.
-A profile is the way to use multiple credentials for the same provider, in instance.

 ## Configuration

-Configuration sample (config.yml):
+sendsms use a configuration file (YAML formated) to define profiles.
+Profiles is the way to configure multiple providers/credentials to use.

+Example: (config.yml)

 ```YAML
 ---